Most people have words they don’t like. For me, it’s office jargon like ‘bandwidth, ‘blue sky thinking’ or ‘pinging’ emails.

 Why am I telling you this?
 There’s no chance I’d have remembered such a trivial fact if my brother had just said “I hate that” and moved on.
 Because of the story, I still remember his disdain for ‘delightful’ more than a decade after he told me.
-Translate this into a more useful setting (like workplace training), and you’ll find that any information can be cemented in memory, if it’s part of an engaging story.
+Translate this into a more useful setting (like the workplace training in your learning management system), and you’ll find that any information can be cemented in memory, if it’s part of an engaging story.

 Making eLearning Content That Works

 There are three key elements that make great eLearning content; First, it has to engage learners and get their attention (best achieved through dynamic visuals, witty voiceover and a good dose of humour).
 Next, the content has to deliver information in a way that makes sense of all the facts and figures – tricky when you consider the different ways individuals prefer to learn.
 Finally, it has to be memorable.

 According to Paul Smith, a successful corporate trainer and author, around 40% of people are in fact ‘visual learners,’ that learn best from videos, diagrams and illustrations.
 Of the rest, 40% are ‘auditory learners’ (think lectures and discussions) and 20% are ‘kinaesthetic learners’ who understand through doing, experiencing or feeling.
 Storytelling is an unusual teaching method because it contains elements that work for all three.